 Most electricity suppliers will require you to fit a smart meter to your property before you can switch to one of their EV tariffs.
 They will generally do this for free.
 However, if you can't do this yet (generally because of lack of mobile phone coverage these meters need) it’s also worth looking into having an Economy 7 or Economy 10 meter fitted to your property.
-This is what will allow you to take advantage of cheaper rates at off-peak times.
-The majority of energy suppliers offer this feature, and it’s certainly worth doing if you plan to plug your car in overnight.
+This will allow you to take advantage of cheaper rates at off-peak times on several tariffs.

 How much does an electric car increase your electricity bill?

 Running costs for electric cars are much lower than a conventional car, but charging your car increases your home electricity consumption considerably.
 One unit (a kWh) will allow you to drive 3.5-4 miles.
 Some high-mileage drivers nearly double their energy use with home charging.
 If you don't switch, your bill with double too.
 As well as switching tariff, you can follow our top tips for saving money on EV charging.